TERMS AND CONDITIONS OF BUSINESS

 Final Copy Date: the date agreed between the Publisher and Advertiser and will be the latest date for the final version of the Advertisement.

-Force Majeure Event: an event beyond the reasonable control of the parties including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Company or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.
+Force Majeure Event: an event beyond the reasonable control of the parties including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Company or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of Publishers or subcontractors.

-Guide: the Publisher’s City Guides.
+Guide: the Publisher’s Regional or City Guides.

 Intellectual Property: any rights granted to creators and owners of works that are the result of human intellectual creativity (including design and layout) and which either subsist or will subsist now or in the future in any part of the world.